beefyfinance/beefy-blog/content/articles/beefy-v2-beta-launch.en.md

 ### Earnings Pools

-Beefy has a revenue-sharing mechanism that distributes profits in $BIFI, the platform’s native token.
+Beefy has a revenue-sharing mechanism that distributes profits in each blockchain's native token.
 To earn this revenue, simply stake your $BIFI in one of our rebranded governance pools, now known as BIFI Earnings Pools.
 You can find them on the homepage.

 Each chain has an Earnings Pool to stake your $BIFI in, with the revenue shared in the chain’s native token.
 For example, the BSC Earnings Pool will distribute profits in BNB.